-An option for people with chronic leukemia and pregnant women.
-This approach involves closely monitoring the patient and regularly performing tests and exams to look for changes.
+This approach is an option for people with hairy cell leukemia and myelodysplastic syndrome.
+It involves close monitoring and regularly performed tests and exams.
 If changes occur, a more extensive treatment plan is implemented.

-Also called immunotherapy, this drug boost the immune system’s own ability to fight the cancer.
-Biologic therapy is an area of research and an option for some patients who don't respond to other treatments.
+Biologic therapy that stimulates the body’s immune system to fight cancer is often referred to as immunotherapy.
+Biologic therapy is an option for some people who don't respond to other treatments.

 Chemotherapy kills or slows the growth of cancer cells.
 Systemic chemotherapy is administered to the whole body via oral medication or an injection.
 It can be given in the hospital or at home.

-Blocks the growth of cancer cells or interferes with processes that help cancer cells survive.
-Our leadership in research allows us to offer targeted therapies that treat the cancer while keeping you healthy.
-Monoclonal antibody therapy is a targeted therapy for leukemia that is administered orally.
+Monoclonal antibody therapy is a targeted therapy that is administered orally.
 The monoclonal antibodies attach to substances that make cancer cells grow, then kill the cancer cells or halt their growth.
-Imatinib is another targeted therapy used to treat leukemia.

 A stem cell or bone marrow transplant replaces leukemia cells with healthy blood cells.